ApayRus/EngEasy-content/vocabulary/lexemes/contractions.md

 ---
+name: contraction
-forms: contraction | expansion
+forms: contraction, expansion
 ---

 # 1

-I'm | I am
+I'm I am
-you're | you are
+you're you are
-he's | he is
+he's he is
-she's | she is
+she's she is
-it's | it is
+it's it is
-we're | we are
+we're we are
-they're | they are
+they're they are

 # 3

-isn't | is not
+isn't is not
-aren't | are not
+aren't are not

 # 13

-don't | do not
+don't do not
-doesn't | does not
+doesn't does not

 # 17

-o'clock | of the clock
+o'clock of the clock

 # 22

-won't | will not
+won't will not